carbon-design-system/carbon/packages/components/docs/sass.md

     word-wrap: break-word;
     color: $inverse-01;

-    &:focus {
+    // @todo this can be deprecated in v11 since focus should always be on the content container not the tooltip &:focus {
       box-shadow: inset 0 0 0 1px $inverse-02, inset 0 0 0 2px $ui-background;
       outline: 0;